MostAwesomeDude/brismu/src/ganai.md

 right-hand component.
 For example, here are two definitions from this section of the database:

-XXX table: df-se, df-du
+~table df-se df-du

 However, we can't use that for the connectives themselves.
 We don't define `{ganai}` at all!
 It's part of the basis.
 We add the following axioms, as well as a suspicious pseudo-definition ~df-go, in order to achieve our bootstrap:

-XXX table: ax-ge-le, ax-ge-re, ax-ge-in, df-go
+~table ax-ge-le ax-ge-re ax-ge-in df-go

 But once this is done, we can define our final two connectives:

-XXX table: df-ga, df-gonai
+~table df-ga df-gonai

 ## Negation